qqprosperodd/Code_example/Region_coverage.md

 fig2(keio_H3K27Ac, "keio_H3K27Ac")
 ```

-This code was generated on Python3.7, R3.60.
+This code was generated on Python3.7 of Anaconda3, R3.60.